A Robust Framework of Chromosome Straightening with ViT-Patch GAN: Methodology

-Figures \ref{Fig_vitgan}-b and c give the comparison between our proposed ViT-Patch discriminator and a basic patch discriminator.
+\textbf{ViT-Patch Discriminator.} Fig.~\ref{Fig_vitgan}-b and Fig.~\ref{Fig_vitgan}-c give the comparison between our proposed ViT-Patch discriminator and a basic patch discriminator.
 In a basic patch GAN~\cite{isola2017image}, the semantic content of the corresponding patches at the same position between the source and generated images is generally the same.
 However, in this task, curvatures of a chromosome change after straightening.
-As a result, patches at the same position before and after straightening may contain significantly different chromosome patterns (\eg~the concatenated patches with black arrows in Figures \ref{Fig_vitgan}-b and c).
+As a result, patches at the same position before and after straightening may contain significantly different chromosome patterns (\eg~the concatenated patches with black arrows in Fig.~\ref{Fig_vitgan}-b and Fig.~\ref{Fig_vitgan}-c).

-In training a basic patch GAN, two patches at the same position are concatenated and fed into the discriminator network ($D_P$) that contains several consecutive convolutional blocks to output the \textit{Feature Map2} for adversarial training (Figure \ref{Fig_vitgan}-c).
+In training a basic patch GAN, two patches at the same position are concatenated and fed into the discriminator network ($D_P$) that contains several consecutive convolutional blocks to output the \textit{Feature Map2} for adversarial training (Fig. \ref{Fig_vitgan}-c).
 Although adjacent patches overlap according to the receptive field, long-distance patches are independent and not informatively linked.
 This deficiency may lead to inaccuracy and limited performance in the chromosome straightening task.
-To address this problem, for the proposed ViT-Patch discriminator, patches at the same position are fed into a convolutional patch embedding layer (\textit{C$_{PE}$}), and then processed by $N$ Multi-Head Attention (MHA) Blocks as ViT~\cite{dosovitskiy2020image} (4-16 used for ablation experiments in Section \ref{sec:abl}).
+To address this, for the proposed ViT-Patch discriminator, patches at the same position are fed into a convolutional patch embedding layer (\textit{C$_{PE}$}), and then processed by $N$ Multi-Head Self-Attention (MHSA) Blocks as ViT~\cite{dosovitskiy2020image} (4-16 used for ablation experiments in Section \ref{sec:abl}).
 Afterwards, the encoded features contain long-range dependencies across the image to compensate for information loss.
 Thus the \textit{Feature Map1} contains not only the local semantic content but also the information connectivity of the entire chromosome.